You still haven’t started using Facebook Analytics, have you?

-While Facebook Insights does a good job to help you understand the value of your Facebook Page, Facebook Analytics goes on further to measure actions taken in the News Feed and how they affect actions on company websites, apps, and brick and mortar stores.
+While Facebook Insights does a fairly good job to help you understand the value of your Facebook Page, Facebook Analytics goes a step further to measure actions taken in the News Feed and how they affect actions on company websites, apps, and brick-and-mortar stores.

 Table of Contents